brettz9/jhtml/README.md

 JHTML ought to be round-trippable with canonical JSON except in the case when converting *from* object-containing JSON to JHTML when the ECMAScript/JSON interpreter does not iterate the properties in definition order (as ECMAScript interpreters are not obliged to do).

+Note that when script tags of custom type are available (e.g., &lt;script type="application/json"&gt;) it is probably easier to use them with JSON directly.

+For representing XML as HTML, see [hxml](https://github.com/brettz9/hxml).

 See a **[demo here](http://brettz9.github.io/jhtml/)**.

 # Rules